NHI: Tracking the Bill through Parliament

-The NHI Bill was introduced to Parliament in August 2019 and is currently under consideration by the National Assembly’s Portfolio Committee on Health.
+The NHI Bill was introduced to Parliament in August 2019.
+It was passed by the National Assembly on 13 June 2023.
+It is currently under consideration by the National Council of Provinces' Select Committee on Health and Social Services.

 According to the government, the NHI aims to achieve the following principles:

 -The right to access health care: The NHI would ensure access to health care, as it was considered to be an important service which the State must be able to provide.

 -Social Solidarity: The NHI would provide financial risk pooling to enable cross-subsidisation between young and old, rich and poor, as well as the healthy and the sick.
 This would mean people taking care of each other as South Africans.
 The solidarity principle would also serve as a guide towards the development of the NHI.

 -Equity: The NHI would ensure a fair and just health care system for all.
 Those who were ill should get services first.

 -Health Care As A Public Good: Health care should be seen as a social investment and not as a commodity of trade to be sold for profit.